 Nat Geo WILD is going live.
-Th network just announced Mark Stienes will host their new TV show, Animal ER Live.
+The network just announced Mark Steines will host their new TV show, Animal ER Live.

 The event series will “guide viewers through the night, giving commentary on what audiences are seeing in real time as cameras bounce to and from the featured animal hospitals and mobile vet emergency units in Boston, Massachusetts; Portland, Oregon; Charleston, South Carolina; Plainfield, Illinois; Kanab, Utah; Fort Bragg, California; and Waller, Texas.”